Luke Kirby (priest)

-Luke Kirby (also spelled Kirbie c.
-1549 – 30 May 1582) was an English Catholic priest and martyr from the North of England, executed during the reign of Elizabeth I. He was is one of the Forty Martyrs of England and Wales.
+Luke Kirby (also Kirbie c.
+1549 – 30 May 1582) was an English Catholic priest and martyr from the North of England, executed during the reign of Elizabeth I. He is one of the Forty Martyrs of England and Wales.

 Early life

-Kirby is said to have received his M.A. in England, probably at Cambridge, before converting to Catholicism at Louvain and entering Douai College in 1576.
+Kirby was born in Richmond, North Yorkshire.
+He is said to have received his M.A. in England, probably at Cambridge, before converting to Catholicism at Louvain and entering Douai College in 1576.
 He was ordained a priest at Cambrai in September 1577 and left Rheims for England on 3 May 1578; however, he returned on 15 July and went to Rome.
-There he took the college oath at the English College, Rome, 23 April 1579.
+There he took the college oath at the English College, Rome, on 23 April 1579.
 It was in Rome that he met the spy/informer Anthony Munday, who later gave false testimony against him.

 Mission

 He was chosen to accompany Campion and Ralph Sherwin on their way to England, and the three set out from Rome on 14 April 1580, arriving in Rheims on 31 May.
 On 16 June he left Rheims with William Hartley.
 They made the journey to the coast by Douay and Dunkirk on foot.